Model-Free Power System Stability Enhancement with Dissipativity-Based Neural Control: Methodology

 \textbf{Proof:} The proof is given in Appendix~\ref{Apdx:T3}.

 Although \eqref{eq:optimal_disp} involves the system dynamics $x_{k+1}=f(x_k,u_k)$, this merely reflects that the costs are evaluated along system trajectories.
-Theorem 3 emphasizes the inherent optimality of \eqref{control} consistent with the dissipative property, while not relying on explicit knowledge of the dynamic model.
+Theorem 3 emphasizes the inherent optimality of \eqref{control} consistent with the dissipative property characterized by any pair of valid storage $V$ and generalized $(Q,S,R)$ supply rate functions, without relying on explicit knowledge of the dynamic model.